tdwg/bdq/tg2/_review/docs/intro/index.md

 BDQ Core is agnostic about the format of presentation of results from BDQ Core Tests.
 BDQ Core does, however, specify that test implementations and presentations MUST return structured data with at least bdq:Response.status, bdq:Response.result, and bdq:Response.comment  Responses MAY also contain more information in Response.qualifier.
 See the implementer's guide section on [Presentation of Results](../guide/implementers/index.md#7-Presentation-of-Results) for further normative and non-normative guidance about result presentation See the bdqcore: landing page section on the [Structure of a Response](../bdqcore/index.md#31-Structure-of-Response-normative) for normative guidance on Responses as RDF or as data structures.

 The results of the execution of implementations of the bdqcore: tests MAY be presented as Data Quality reports.
-The bdqffdq: Framework provides vocabulary and structure that MAY be used for such data quality reports.
+The Framework Ontology provides vocabulary and structure that MAY be used for such data quality reports.

 The bdqffdq: vocabulary enables the wrapping of the results of bdqcore: tests within annotations.
 The bdqffdq: vocabularies in particular are intended to support the framing of assertions from tests within annotations that follow the W3C Web Annotation Data Model (Sanderson et al. 2017), and are suitable for inclusion in semantic data stores.
 See the section on [Annotations](../guide/implementers/index.md#72-Annotations-normative) in the implementer's guide for more guidance.